-A4.3.1 A student who is registered for the degree of PhD and who is unable to complete the approved programme of work may at any time prior to the submission of the

-- thesis for examination apply to the Research Degree Tutor for the registration to be changed to that for the degree of MPhil. - A4.3.2 Where there is evidence that the research is proceeding exceptionally well, the School may apply for permission for the student to submit prior to the expected submission point.
-The application should be submitted to the Research Degrees Board with the application for approval of examination arrangements. - A4.3.3 Where a student wishes to change from full-time to part-time study or vice versa, and is eligible to do so according to their funding and immigration circumstances, an application must be submitted for approval by the relevant Head of School.
-Following approval, the maximum period of study will be calculated on a pro rata basis. - A4.3.4 Where a student is prevented, by exceptional or unforeseen cause, from making progress with their research, they may seek authorisation for an interruption to the programme of study from their Faculty Director of Research and Innovation.
+- A4.3.1 A student who is registered for the degree of PhD and who is unable to complete the approved programme of work may at any time prior to the submission of the thesis for examination apply to the Research Degree Tutor for the registration to be changed to thatfor the degree of MPhil. - A4.3.2 Where there is evidence that the research is proceeding exceptionally well, the School may apply for permission for the student to submit prior to the expected submission point.
+The application should be submitted to the Research Degrees Board with the application for approval of examination arrangements. - A4.3.3 Where a student wishes to change from full-time to part-time study or vice versa, and is eligible to do so according to their funding and immigration circumstances, an applicationmust be submitted for approval by the relevant Research Degrees Tutor.
+Following approval, the maximum period of study will be calculated on a pro rata basis. - A4.3.4 Where a student is prevented, by exceptional or unforeseen cause, from making progress with their research, they may seek authorisation for an interruption to the programme of study from their Research Degrees Tutor.
 Requests for interruptions to study must be submitted and approved prior to the commencement of the period of interruption.
 Retrospective interruptions to study are not permitted. - A4.3.5 The maximum period of authorised interruption to study which can be applied for in a single application is 12 months.
 A period of authorised interruption to study shall normally be no less than one month.
-Periods up to one month would normally be considered authorised absence. - A4.3.6 Where a student is permitted, and eligible according to their funding and immigration circumstances to interrupt their study to undertake a research internship or related professional development programme a period of interruption to study of up to 6 months may be approved by the School.
-Requests for a period of between 6 and 12 months maximum would require approval by the Research Degrees Board. - A4.3.7 For students who have not had their programme of research approved, the maximum permitted period for an interruption to study will be three months. - A4.3.8 Where a student needs to apply for a single or cumulative period of interruption to study for more than 12 months, the Faculty Director of Research and Innovation must seek approval from the Research Degrees Board.
+Periods up to one month would normally be considered authorised absence. - A4.3.6 Where a student is permitted, and eligible according to their funding and immigration circumstances to interrupt their study to undertake a research internship or related professional development programme a period of interruption to study of up to 12 months may be approved by the School. - A4.3.8 Where a student needs to apply for a single or cumulative period of interruption to study for more than 12 months, the Research Degrees Tutor must seek approval from the

+Research Degrees Board.
 Cumulative periods of interruption to study exceeding 24 months are not normally permitted.
-Students who wish to interrupt their studies for longer than the permissible periods, must normally withdraw from the programme and seek re-admission if they subsequently wish to resume their studies. - A4.3.9 Students are not permitted to study, access supervision or submit their final thesis during an authorised interruption of study. - A4.3.10 An authorised interruption to study would require an adjustment to the end date of the programme by the equivalent period of time. - A4.3.11 Exceptionally, where the progress of research is impeded through causes not associated with the student's ability to study, a request to extend the period of registration at the end of the programme may be made to the Research Degrees Board who will determine the length of extension.
+Students who wish to interrupt their studies for longer than the permissible periods, must normally withdraw from the programme and seek re-admission if they subsequently wish to resume their studies.

+- A4.3.9 Students are not permitted to study, access supervision or submit their final thesis during anauthorised interruption of study. - A4.3.10 An authorised interruption to study would require an adjustment to the end date of the programme by the equivalent period of time. - A4.3.11 Exceptionally, where the progress of research is impeded through causes not associated with the student's ability to study, a request to extend the period of registration at the end of the programme may be made to the Research Degrees Board who will determine the length of extension.